 (Aug 23, 2017)

-Tozier and I learned something about clean code yesterday.
+Tozier and I learned something about habitable code yesterday.
 Topics may include bits of Confirmation Bias and fragments of Coding Morality.

 (Aug 15, 2017)